 |

-Being able to follow publications in the field of mathematics and exchange information with colleagues by using a foreign language at least at the European Language Portfolio B1 General Level
+To be able to follow publications in mathematics and exchange information with colleagues by mastering a foreign language at least European Language Portfolio B1 General Level

 |